stevebroshar/better-space/ReadMe.md

 # Whitespace Formatter

-Python command line tool for managing whitespace in a source code files: replacing tabs with spaces, tabs with spaces and removing whitespace at the end of lines.
+Command line tool for formatting source code files; to manage whitespace in a codebase.

+Supports replacing tabs with spaces, tabs with spaces and removing whitespace at the end of lines.
-All you need is Python 3 installed and the `whitespace_formatter.py` script file.

 [TOC]

+# Getting Started

+Requirements: Python 3; nothing else! no additional libraries.

+Install Python 3 if not already

+Download and run the single script file `whitespace_formatter.py`.

+See command-line help:

+> python whitespace_formatter.py -h

+By default, only prints changes that would be made.
+Some tools call this *dry-run* or *preview*.
+Include `--update` to overwrite files with modified content.

+If you are not using source control (i.e. git), then you should backup your files before updating files.

 # Terms